-In 1854, brothers William and James Wilson bought the 632-acre site of Crown Land in Berwick, now known as Wilson Botanic Park.
+In 1854, brothers William and James Wilson bought the 632-acre site of Crown Land in Berwick, part of which is now known as Wilson Botanic Park.
 Originally wheat was farmed on the western side of the site before the brothers used the land for sheep and dairying.